 As it is essentially a steel box, it might seem difficult to install doors and windows, this can all be done as part of a customising service when you order (depending on the vendor).
 While they do have access points – namely for the storage of and access to cargo – these doors aren’t necessarily appropriate for everyday use in units that have been converted into exhibition stands or remote laboratories, for instance.

 The process of creating windows in a shipping container is deceptively simple but does require a saw that can cut through metal, the right equipment to ensure that the window is cut to the right size, and the ability to securely fasten the windowpane.
 Although it is possible to do this yourself, you will likely find a better result if you have it done by professionals as part of the customisable process.

 This is because windows fit by professionals as part of customisation will be safe and secure, complete with a professional and aesthetically pleasing finish.
 As part of this process, some of the other features you can choose include:

 - Choice of the exact location of the windows

 - Easy to lock

-Depending on what you are planning on using your shipping container for, you might need one or more windows or doors fitted.
+Depending on what you are planning on using your unit for, you might need one or more windows or doors fitted.
 Again, although it is possible to do this yourself, it can prove challenging and may require some specialist knowledge – knowing which windows and doors are appropriate to use, for example.